U.S. Department of Transportation

+Over 90 percent of crashes are due primarily to, or influenced in a major way by, driver behavior.
 The purpose of Human Factors research is to further the understanding of highway user needs so that those needs can be incorporated in roadway design, construction, repair, and improvement.
-All of FHWA's strategies for improving safety and enhancing operations throughout the highway transportation system benefit from the appropriate consideration of user needs.
-Human factors studies consider driver, pedestrian and special user needs and capabilities and how each of these impacts safety and informs better roadway design.
+All of the Federal Highway Association’s (FHWA's) strategies for improving safety and enhancing operations throughout the highway transportation system benefit from the appropriate consideration of driver behavior.
+Human factors studies consider driver, pedestrian, and special user needs and capabilities, as well as how each of these impacts safety and informs better roadway design.

-Human factors research conducted by TFHRC covers a range of topics, including visual attention to traffic control devices and distraction sources external to the vehicle, improving road signs and other traffic control devices for legibility, conspicuity, and comprehension, pedestrian safety, traffic management center design, advanced driving simulation, and intersection design.
+Human factors research conducted by the Turner-Fairbank Highway Research Center (TFHRC) covers a range of topics, including: visual attention to traffic control devices and distraction sources external to the vehicle; improving road signs and other traffic control devices for legibility, conspicuity, and comprehension; pedestrian safety; traffic management center design; advanced driving simulation; and intersection design.